 5. Make a statement

-Wallpaper is back and it’s back big time.
-Whether you just want to fake the ship-lap look or make more of a statement with a whole wall mural, you won’t be lacking for choice.
-If you’re someone who likes to change things up a lot, removable wallpaper like the one below, may be a better alternative for you.
+Wallpaper is back and it's back big time.
+Whether you just want to fake the ship-lap look or make more of a statement with a whole wall mural, you won't be lacking for choice.
+If you're someone who likes to change things up a lot, removable wallpaper like the ones below may be a better alternative for you.

-Rustic rugs and animal patterns are also trending right now and are perfect for creating the urban farmhouse look.
+Rustic rugs and antique patterns are also trending right now and are perfect for creating the urban farmhouse look.

 6. Blend it in